Refugee consensus crumbling in Sweden, Europe's most generous host

 Polls show most Swedes still welcome refugees, and several charities have received record donations.
 But a growing minority worry the influx will hurt their cherished welfare state.

-One municipality in northern Sweden is keeping the location of new homes for 150 refugees secret after three centers were torched.
-Another center in western Sweden was forced to evacuate residents after it was set alight on Tuesday.
+One municipality in northern Sweden is keeping the location of new homes for 150 refugees secret after three centres were torched.
+Another centre in western Sweden was forced to evacuate residents after it was set alight on Tuesday.

 TENT CITIES